micheleangioni/message-board/readme.md

  - 'Ban Users'
  - 'Add Moderators'
  - 'Remove Moderators'
+ - 'Manage Permissions'

-A new role can be created with the `createRole($name, $permissions = NULL)` method.
+A new Role can be created with the `createRole($name, $permissions = NULL)` method
-$permissions can be a collection or permissions or an array of permission ids.
+ - $permissions can be a collection of permissions or an array of permission ids.

-A new permission can be created with `the createPermission($name)` method.
+A new Permission can be created with `the createPermission($name)` method.

 ## Bans

-Message Board supports also user bans.
-Through AbstractMbGateway's method `banUser(MbUserInterface $user, $days, $reason = '')` a user can be banned, i.e he/she won't be able to write new posts and comments.
+Message Board supports also user bans (i.e Users won't be able to write new posts and comments).
+A user can be banned Through MbGateway's banUser() method

+    banUser(MbUserInterface $user, $days, $reason = '')

  - $user is an instance of your User model (which must implement the MbUserInterface).
-He/she is the user who will get banned.
+He/she is the user who will get banned;
  - $days is the number of days the user will be banned.
 If the user is already banned, $days will be added to the current ban days.
-A negative $days will shorten the ban total length, which however can't be set negative.
+A negative $days will shorten the ban total length, which however can't be set negative;
  - $reason is the reason of the ban.
 Can be left blank.

-## Events
+## Message Board Events

-Several events are fired when main operation occurs:
+Several events are fired when main operations occur:

  -  MicheleAngioni\MessageBoard\Events\CommentCreate
  -  MicheleAngioni\MessageBoard\Events\CommentDelete